January 25, 2023 · 20 min read

-How to set up time tracking in Jira?
-In this guide, we will clarify the basics of time tracking and reporting in Jira.
 Jira time tracking, reporting process and workflow management may seem uncertain from the first sight.
 In practice, a user goes through three major steps while tracking working time with Atlassian software: time entries, approvals process, reporting system.
+In this guide, we will clarify the basics of time tracking and reporting in Jira.

 No matter what project we’re working on we always set up deadlines.
 Even though sometimes they are not strict and serve rather like reference points, we still need them to keep the team motivated and stimulated to work harder and faster.
 We estimate how long a task will take depending on its complexity and resource availability, then schedule delivery dates.